ArtFlag/sphinxtechnicalwriting/source/sphinx/linking.rst

    Creating aliases
    ----------------

-You can refer to it bu using the standard rST link markup:
+You can refer to it by using the standard rST link markup:

 .. code-block:: rst